web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 4. Privacy-first AI
 As AI becomes increasingly integrated into our daily lives, it is important that we can interact with it in the best possible way.
 User's right to privacy should be respected from all perspectives and by default.

+**Imagine:** You feel good - you use privacy tech, you cannot be censored, but something is weird.
+Why do I still feel like *they* know so much about me?
+Oh wait, I asked this AI bot for recommendations yesterday.
+Was it leaked?
+Did they sell my dreams?

 Focus Areas:
  - Protect personal files while giving AI access to your codebase
  - Utilise AI systems on sensitive information securely